Blog

 These indicators, like your pipeline, are focused on forecasting future performance.

-Even if you’re successfully closing every single chance that comes your way, it might not be enough if you’re only producing one opportunity every month.
+Even if you’re successfully closing every single opportunity that comes your way, it might not be enough if you’re only producing one opportunity every month.

-Among all the cold, hard numbers, there’s a dimension that adds depth beyond the immediate transaction: customer satisfaction.
+Among all the cold, hard numbers, customer satisfaction adds a dimension that goes beyond the immediate transaction.

 How to Identify Key Sales Metrics